(Wed Sep 30 2020)

 What project did not have problems?

-Just a disclaimer that this is not to publish hate towards STIL Design and Construction because I am pretty sure we would've encountered these as well no matter who builds our dream home.
+Disclaimer: not to publish hate towards STIL Design and Construction because I am pretty sure we would've encountered these as well no matter who builds our dream home.
 Most of these were not even about construction.
-My goal for this blog post is to help others who plan to build their house by telling them the things we wish we knew 🤙🏻.
+My goal for this blog post is to help others (AKA AJ and Gweh in the future) who plan to build their house by telling them the things we wish we knew 🤙🏻.

 The biggest difference in reality to those trending Facebook posts about exterior and interior design is available space.
-I follow @gypsea_lust and @doyoutravel for a long time now and when they posted their new house in Bali, I instantly fell in love 😍💛.
+I follow some rich white influencers who recently had their house built in Bali, I instantly fell in love.
 It was only recently that I found out that that dream house has 900sqm of lot area when ours was only 100 🤷🏻♀️.

 I used to say that when I get my own house, the first rule is it should only have 1 storey and it should be small 🐣.
-Growing up in my room, I knew the mistakes I didn’t want to repeat when I become of authority of my own home.
-Surprise surprise, AJ won the battle of how many levels should we have for our house because it really wasn’t enough.
+Growing up in a poorly build 2 storey subdivision, I knew the mistakes I didn’t want to repeat when I become of authority of my own home.
+Surprise surprise, AJ won the battle this time because space really wasn’t enough.

 If there’s anything I would change or redo, it would be this.
 This same house but in a bigger lot with bigger spaces, and then with an added outdoor area for our samgyupsal hangouts and a swimming pool 🏊🏼♂️.

-I basically finalized what I want to push through during the lockdown which was after our loan application was approved and the construction has already started.
-There were of course things that are too late by now like space for a bath tub (outside the shower area), round corners/windows and sliding doors.
+I basically finalized what I want to push through during covid lockdown.
+There were of course things that are too late by now like space for a bath tub, round corners/windows and sliding doors.
 Maybe for our next house!

 Another thing, since we basically rushed our way into the application of our loan, we didn’t really check or discuss the bill of materials.
 What mattered to us were the total amount and nothing else.
 So it was during construction that we found out what’s included in the budget and what’s not.